 You spend your entire life working towards financial stability and acquiring property.
 While you may feel secure in your assets, it only takes one successful lawsuit to undo it all.
 The United States is the most litigious country in the world, with 90% of all lawsuits worldwide originating here.
 Once you come to understand this, you might realize that it’s incredibly important to find and hire a New York attorney versed in asset protection.
-Such attorneys can show you the best ways to protect yourself from litigation moving forward.
+Such New York estate planning attorneys can show you the best ways to protect yourself from litigation moving forward.
 The ultimate goal of an asset protection attorney is to protect your assets so that they may be passed on to your loved ones.

 What Does Asset Protection Planning Mean?

 Asset protection planning is how one protects their assets against anyone who files legal claims against them.
 This includes litigants filing lawsuits as well as creditors.
 Asset protection planning aims to maintain your estate and help you pass it onto your chosen beneficiaries or heirs, legally circumventing the usual probate court proceedings.
 This is also known as estate planning, and it’s the goal of an attorney helping you in estate planning to preserve your wealth and assets.

 As part of their job, an asset protection attorney will keep track of all your current and future creditors to give you an accurate assessment of the risks you face.
 They also help you to plan the right structure for estate planning relative to your needs.
 This is the first necessary step to securing your assets for the future.

 Estate planning and asset protection go further than that, though.
 Along with evaluating your assets and seeking ways to protect them from potential litigants, estate attorneys can devise plans to keep your assets outside of court jurisdiction and can also utilize strategies to minimize taxation that may fall on your estate.

 You might be surprised by the number of people who have the potential to sue you.
 Though it varies with your personal situation, the list includes (but isn’t limited to):